mj-cycls/docusaurus/docs/getting-started.md

 ```

 ### 6. Another Example
-Here is another marid that just replies to the user what user wrote, like a mirror
+Here is another marid that just replies to the user what user wrote, like a mirror.
+The argument `x` in the `main` function holds the user's request to the marid.
 ```python
 from sarya import SaryaClient, UI